An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Methodology

 In the second scenario, with limited training data available, we train SD with the following loss referring to~\cite{ruiz2023dreambooth},

 The first loss term is referred to as the reconstruction loss. $I$ is the ground-truth image and $\hat{{I}}_{\theta}({I}_t,c)$ with ${I}_t=\alpha_t {I} + \sigma_t \varepsilon$ is the predicted image conditioned on $c=\mathcal{F}(p)$ at $t$ time. $c$ is the feature representation of text prompt $p$ encoded by a text encoder $\mathcal{F}$. $\varepsilon \sim \mathcal{N}([0,1])$ is the noise map. $\omega_t$, $\alpha_t$ and $\sigma_t$ are functions of the diffusion process time $t \sim \mu([0,1])$ and impact the quality of the samples.
 A specific design is to add the token \emph{[identifier]} before the word \emph{`person'} in text prompt $p$.
 The second loss term is called the class-specific prior preservation loss. $I_{pr}$ is the generated images conditioned on $c_{pr}$ by the off-line SD model and $c_{pr}$ is the representation of original text prompt (without the token \emph{[identifier]}). $\lambda$ is the hyper-parameter of weight.
-The loss is intended to address the overfitting tendency of SD when training on a limited number of images.
+This loss aims to counteract overfitting in SD during few-shot fine-tuning, helping retain the model's original language understanding and generation diversity.
+A visualization of Eq.
+(1) is provided in the supplementary material to aid understanding.